Bourbon & Branch

 How It Works

 The building housed an actual Prohibition-era speakeasy, operating as J.J.
 Russell’s Cigar Shop while selling booze through the back from 1921 to 1933.
 When the bar opened in 2006, the owners kept the bones and added the theater.
-You book online, pick a room, and receive a password by email.
+Book online, pick a room, and receive a password by email.
 Show up, ring the buzzer, say the word, and the door opens.

 There are four rooms in one building.
 The Main Bar is the primary reservation space.
 The Library is a walk-in bar you enter with the standing password “books,” no booking needed, open 6pm to 2am seven nights a week.
 The Russell Room is a private bookable space named for the original cigar shop.
-Wilson & Wilson is a detective-themed speakeasy within the speakeasy with its own entrance, its own password, its own 90-minute time slot, and seating for 28.
-It operates Thursday through Saturday only and requires a separate reservation.
+Wilson & Wilson is a detective-themed speakeasy within the speakeasy with its own entrance, its own password, a 90-minute time slot, and seating for 28.
+It operates Thursday through Saturday and requires a separate reservation.

 What to Drink

 The cocktail list runs deep into classic territory.
-Sazeracs, Manhattans, Old Fashioneds, and variations built by bartenders who know the history.
+Sazeracs, Manhattans, Old Fashioneds, and variations built by bartenders familiar with the history.
 The main menu is organized by category: Lighter Fare, Spirit Driven, Free Range, Ice Breakers, and Fresh and Fancy.
 Wilson & Wilson runs its own experimental menu and offers a three-course tasting format (aperitif, main, digestif) or a communal punch for four served in a silver teapot.

 The Rules